Chris Jelic

-Christopher John Jelic (born December 16, 1963), is an American former professional baseball outfielder who appeared in four Major League Baseball (MLB) games, with the 1990 New York Mets.
+Christopher John Jelic (born December 16, 1963), is an American former professional baseball outfielder who appeared in four Major League Baseball (MLB) games with the 1990 New York Mets.

 Biography

 Jelic attended the University of Pittsburgh, where he played on both the Panthers baseball team and the Panthers football team.
 In 1984, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.
 He was selected by the Kansas City Royals in the second round of the 1985 MLB draft.

 Jelic played professionally from 1985 through 1993, primarily in Minor League Baseball for farm teams of the Royals, New York Mets, and San Diego Padres.
 He was traded to the Mets with David Cone on March 27, 1987, for Rick Anderson, Mauro Gozzo and Ed Hearn.

-Jelic played in four major-league games, for the Mets during the 1990 season.
+Jelic played in four major-league games, all for the Mets and all during the 1990 season.
 He had a batting average of .091, collecting one hit in 11 at bats.
 That hit was a home run in the final at-bat of his final major-league game.
 Jelic was released by the Mets in November 1990.
 He subsequently played in the Padres organization.

 After his playing career concluded, Jelic completed his degree at Pittsburgh and began a career in sales.